rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 ### Detection Candidate

-A production candidate may need to add context:
+A production detection may need more context before it is useful for the SOC.
+Useful additions could include:

 * Suspicious command-line arguments
 * Encoded commands